platformsh/platformsh-docs/docs/src/languages/lisp.md

 ## Platform.sh variables

 Platform.sh exposes relationships and other configuration as [environment variables](../development/variables/_index.md).
-Most notably, it allows a program to determine at runtime what HTTP port it should listen on and what the credentials are to access [other services](../add-services/_index.md).

-To get the `PORT` environment variable (the port on which your web application is supposed to listen) you would:
+To get the `PORT` environment variable (the port on which your web application is supposed to listen):

 ```lisp
 (parse-integer (uiop:getenv "PORT"))
 ```

 ## Building and running the application